(identifier? obj)- procedure

 A syntax object may contain circular structures created by datum

-labels or by use of the datum->syntax
+labels or by use of the datum->syntax procedure

 (section 3.2).
 An implementation may also